morganmason0606/cs111_lab4/README.md

 ## Cleaning up

-first return to the original dir `cd ..` then you can run `make clean` to remove the img and executables to unmount, run `sudo umount mnt`
+first return to the original dir `cd ..` then you can run `make clean` to remove the img and executables. to unmount, run `sudo umount mnt`